jscoq/jscoq/README.md

 $ cd ~/external/coq-git
 $ opam switch 4.02.3+32bit
 $ eval `opam config env`
-$ ./configure -local -natdynlink no -coqide no -no-native-compiler
+$ ./configure -local -natdynlink no -coqide no -native-compiler no
 $ make               # use -j N as desired
   ````